 - a.
 Identified staff will have a COVID-19 PCR obtained except for the following: - a.
-Staff who have been fully vaccinated, > 2 weeks from 2nd dose of COVID-19vaccine) and are asymptomatic. - b.
+Staff who have been fully vaccinated, > 2 weeks from 2^{nd} dose of COVID-19vaccine) with a booster, when applicable and are asymptomatic. - b.
 Staff with a COVID-19 positive history within 90 days and are asymptomatic.